Why do you charge for your time?

 Free vs Specialist

-Accountant, doctor, electrician, or lawyer, people consult with specialists when they want the highest calibre of expertise and insight.
-Our advisory consults are a paid, professional service powered by a specialist with two top-100 uni qualifications: an honours degree in science and a science teaching qualification, plus a lifetime immersed in hi-fi and over 15 years experience running Liquid Audio.
+People consult with specialists when they want the highest calibre of expertise and insight.
+Our advisory consults are a paid, professional service powered by a specialist with two university qualifications, plus a lifetime immersed in hi-fi and over 15 years of experience running Liquid Audio.

-Like all aspects of this business, it’s a serious endeavour that delivers deep expertise and many other benefits to our appreciative customers and is specifically designed to counter the misinformation that pervades this space.
-If this all makes perfect sense, we’re here for you.
+Like all aspects of this business, our consultation services are a serious endeavour that delivers deep expertise and many other benefits to our customers and is specifically designed to counter the misinformation that pervades this space.
+If this all makes sense, we’re here for you.

 Get the best advice you can find from Mike, and please, stop quoting forum posts as authorities.
 Only the guys who actually work, live and breathe this stuff really know.